oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 Change the Default MySQL Password for Root User
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Log in to mysql CLI as the root user and change the password to a new secure one (for example, `P@ssword123`):
+Log in to MySQL CLI as the root user and change the password to a new secure one (for example, `P@ssword123`):

 .. code-block:: bash

    mysql -uroot
    ALTER USER 'root'@'localhost' IDENTIFIED BY 'P@ssword123';

 Replace `P@ssword123` with your secret password.
-Ensure it contains at least one upper case letter, one lower case letter,
-one digit, and one special character, and has a total length of at least 8 characters.
+Ensure it contains at least one upper case letter, one lower case letter, one digit and one special character has a total length of at least 8 characters.

 Change the MySQL Server Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is recommended to use SSD to store the application data in the MySQL 8.X database.
-However, in case you do need to use the HDD, set the following configuration parameters in the **/etc/my.cnf** file to avoid performance issues:
+However, if you need to use the HDD, set the following configuration parameters in the **/etc/my.cnf** file to avoid performance issues:

 .. code-block:: none